 Interested individuals looking to check if someone is married can retrieve Cook County marriage records using two methods, namely: online and via mail or fax.

-Cook County divorce records cannot be obtained online through VitalCheck, but must instead be obtained from the Illinois Department of Public Health.
+Cook County divorce records cannot be obtained online through VitalChek, but must instead be obtained from the Illinois Department of Public Health.
 Unlike marriage, birth and death records, divorce records are freely accessible to the public and no relation is needed to the subject of the record.
+Insight into accessing these records can be found by reviewing the steps for acquiring divorce records in Cook County, Illinois.

 Mail & Fax Marriage & Divorce Certificates: